Disc Brake Conversion

 It might not be as eye-catching as other types of vehicle modifications, but a disc brake conversion could make your vehicle stop more efficiently.
 It could also save you time and money on inconvenient brake repairs.

-If you’re looking for a disc brake conversion kit, stop into Spring Works.
+If you’re looking for a disc brake conversion kit, schedule an appointment with us.
 We carry disc brake conversion kits from some of the best brands on the market that you can use to easily upgrade your vehicle’s braking system.

 Who Needs Disc Brake Conversion?

 The immediate answer to who should consider disc brake conversion is classic car owners, particularly owners of cars that were made before 1970.

 Disc brakes didn’t become standard on American cars until the 1970s.
 Some vehicles from Chrysler had disc brakes as early as the 1950s, but, for the most part, vehicles prior to 1970 had drum brakes instead of disc brakes.
 Power brake systems came on the market in the mid-1960s, which made disc brakes significantly easier to operate.

 The second answer is that anyone who wants to improve their rear brake performance should consider getting a disc brake conversion.
 That’s because many vehicles on the road are still made with drum brakes, at least in the rear.
 Even though disc brakes have been standard since the 1970s, the rear wheels of many vehicles on the road today still come standard with drums.